What Is the Vegan Keto Diet?

 3. Ethical Considerations

-- Animal welfare: By following a vegan diet, you contribute to the welfare of animals by avoiding the consumption of animal products.
+- Animal welfare: Following a vegan diet contributes to animal welfare by avoiding animal product consumption.

 - Compassionate lifestyle: Choosing a vegan keto diet aligns with ethical principles of kindness, compassion, and non-violence towards all living beings.